 Mr. Santoro has more than 40 years of coaching experience.
 A former Manhasset High School teammate of Duke University starting guard Tom Emma (1980-1984), he has played with and against many former Division I and professional athletes including Matt Doherty (UNC), Frank Brickowski (NY Knicks), George Bruns (NY Nets), and Bill Wennington (Chicago Bulls).
 Coach Santoro starting his coaching career while playing for Clarkson University.
 He worked the summer months as a coach/counselor for many basketball camps including Five Star and Eastern Invitational (Now known as the HoopGroup).
 After graduating from Clarkson with a BS and MBA, Mr. Santoro moved to Poughkeepsie after accepting a position with International Business Machines Corporation (IBM).
 Upon his arrival in Poughkeepsie, Mr. Santoro began volunteering his time to both the Saint Mary’s Fishkill and Saint Martin’s De Pores CYO basketball programs, leading the 6th and 7th grade travel teams for 5 years (1982-1987).

 Mr. Santoro was hired as the Junior Varsity Coach at Our Lady of Lourdes High School in 1987 under then Head Coach Tom O’Neil and was named the Varsity Head Coach two years later.
-He has directed the basketball program at OLL for the last 34 years and has amassed over 400 wins, won 7 league tittles, two NYS Section One titles, 6 appearances at the Westchester County Center and has been honored as Coach Of the Year 6 times by various media outlets.
+He has directed the basketball program at OLL for the last 34 years and has amassed over 400 wins, won 7 league tittles, four Section One/Nine title game appearances, two NYS Section One titles, 6 appearances at the Westchester County Center, one regional title, and one NYS Class A Finalist.
+After moving to Section IX for the 2022-23 season, his team won their division and the MHAL title and advanced to the Section IX championship game.
+He has been honored as Coach Of the Year 7 times by various media outlets.

 During the course of his high school coaching career, Mr. Santoro worked for the the HoopGroup as counselor and coach.
 He was also a talent evaluator for the National Recruiting Report (NRR), the most prominent scouting service in the country.
 “Jim had a knack for seeing and evaluating college talent at every level,” said Steve Keller, owner of the NRR.
 “He was one of several scouts that evaluated athletes for NRR at high profile AAU tournaments, exposure events, and camps,” Keller added.